University of Oulu

 Every major subject has its own organization for students called a student guild.
 These guilds arrange events, such as sauna evenings, parties, trips and sports hours, and they often have their own guild rooms in the university where you can have coffee, use computers and meet people.
 Each student guild also has its own overalls, each with their own color.
 Overalls are used in student parties and create a feeling of togetherness.

 Location: English is generally understood in all parts of Finland.
 There are plenty of events and activities to do in Oulu.
 Finland is a country of open spaces, tens of thousands of lakes, numerous rivers, peatlands and extensive forests.
 Although one-third of the country lies North of the Arctic Circle, the climate is surprisingly moderate, thanks to the warmth-bringing Gulf Stream.
 Oulu is the sixth largest city in Finland with a population of 126,000.
 It is the cultural, commercial and administrative center for the whole of central and northern Finland.
 Oulu has a strong maritime atmosphere with its picturesque waterfront and market place.

 The Oulu region offers a wide choice of leisure time activities.
 Downhill and cross-country skiing, snowboarding, snowmobiling, safaris and ice fishing are some of the activities people enjoy during the winter and early spring.
 There are also some great ski and hiking resorts only a few hours drive away from the city.
 In the summer, many people enjoy water sports and fishing on the sea and on the regions lakes and rivers.
 The cultural offerings are likewise ample and varied, including numerous international fine arts festivals throughout the year.
-For more information on the city of Oulu, named of the "Smartest Communities" in the world, and home to the World Air Guitar Championship, check out this links and videos: Take a look! and The City of Oulu.
+For more information on the city of Oulu, named of the "Smartest Communities" in the world, and home to the World Air Guitar Championship, check out this links and videos: Exchange Students and The City of Oulu.